Adamcake/Bolt/README.md

 # Bolt

-A third-party launcher and helper for your favourite MMO
+A third-party launcher for your favourite MMO

 ## Contact